Sigmmma/c20/src/content/h1/h1-ek/h1-sapien/readme.md

 If this window doesn't let you interact with it and plays a Windows alert sound when you try, you have an invalid field.
 Look for which field is being highlighted and correct it (e.g. change `-0` rotation to just `0`).

 ## Output window
-This window is unused and can be ignored.
+This window is only relevant when [recording animations](~recorded-animations) and can be ignored or minimized otherwise.

 # Keyboard shortcuts/hotkeys
 Some of these shortcuts are only used in certain windows or editor modes.